 And in 268G, Haus Rani, New Delhi.
 This is right next to the Max Hospital in Saket.

 I can’t come all 6 days a week, can I get a discount?

 No, we need all the support you can give us.
 Come talk to us.
 If you have the skills and money is the big issue, we will try figure something out.
 The money given by you for membership goes into funding projects and growing the shared pool of equipment at the Asylum.

 Yes we do.
 You can send us an STL file for 3D printing and a DFX file for laser cutting at firstname.lastname@example.org

 Where can I source material?

 We do have basic materials for laser cutting and some basic electronics kept at the asylum that you can buy.
-If you need something specific you can try reach out to the following vendors: Link
+We also provide with the contact details of vendors to our members if they need any specific material.

 What activities and support do you provide for social entrepreneurs and NGOs?